JanB100/doc_simp/README.md

 The script [load_data.py](load_data.py) contains our code for extracting the sentences and paragraphs from the technical abstracts and lay summaries in this corpus.

-The script [alignment.py](alignment.py) contains our code for aligning these sentences.
+The script [alignment.py](alignment.py) contains our code for automatically aligning these sentences using the pretrained alignment model and for computing its performance on a manually annotated subset.

-The resulting Cochrane-auto alignments can be found within the [alignments](alignments) directory.
+The resulting Cochrane-auto alignments can be found together with our manual alignments under [data/alignments](data/alignments).

 The script [preprocessing.py](preprocessing.py) contains our code for constructing the preprocessed Cochrane-auto datasets based on these alignments.